Benefits of Caregiver Banking

 What do Spending Settings Cost?

 No fee applies for a debit card with Spending Setting when the account owner has a Huntington Perks Checking®, Huntington Platinum Perks Checking®, SmartInvest®, or Private Client account.
-Otherwise, a $5 monthly fee will be charged to the account owner's account.
+Otherwise, a $5 monthly fee will be charged to the account owner's account2.
 Spending Settings debit cards are available only with select Huntington checking accounts.
 Eligibility may vary.

 How to Enroll in Caregiver Banking Online